 Fulgent Inc. was formed on May 13, 2016 as a Delaware corporation solely for the purpose of effecting this offering.
-Immediately prior to completion of this offering, Fulgent LLC will become our wholly owned subsidiary in the Reorganization.
-In order to effect the Reorganization, we have entered into an agreement and plan of merger with Fulgent LLC and Fulgent MergerSub, LLC, our wholly owned subsidiary formed solely for the purpose of the Reorganization, pursuant to which, immediately prior to completion of this offering, Fulgent MergerSub, LLC will merge with and into Fulgent LLC, with Fulgent LLC surviving the merger as our wholly owned subsidiary.
+Prior to completion of this offering, Fulgent LLC will become our wholly owned subsidiary in the Reorganization.
+In order to effect the Reorganization, we will enter into an agreement and plan of merger with Fulgent LLC and prior to completion of this offering, will merge with and into Fulgent LLC, with Fulgent LLC surviving the merger as our wholly owned subsidiary.